-All stone cookware pros and cons are associated with what types of stone clay and, base materials have used to manufactured these cookware.
-The core inner base material of any stone made pots and pans are either stainless steel or aluminum’s.
+All stone cookware pros and cons are associated with what types of stone clay and types of base materials have been used for manufacturing.

 The Stone Cookware Pros And Cons detail discussion:

 The surface of the stone pots and pan sets are completely safe from toxic chemicals and metals.
 Cheap metallic nonstick coated cookware contains Perfluorooctanoic acid and POFS.

 Even it doesn’t contain toxic heavy metals like lead, cadmium, nickel, or zinc.
 The outer layer is made from porcelain and rock dust; therefore, no chances of toxicity.